CHAPTER THREE

 Organization and neatness was how he kept his world and everything in it under precise control.
 Right now he felt anything but in control.
 Only minutes before Mercedes Amundsen, had departed making a dreadful day even worse.
 He should be in the lab, documenting experiments; instead of sitting in his office like some errant schoolboy waiting for the wife of his former patient to scold him.

 As a young man he had been raised on stories of the young Superman and how his uncle had saved him on many occasions.
-He had been told of his wife’s deep love and fierce loyalty to her husband and family.
+He had been told of his wife’s deep love and loyalty to her husband and family.
 That in years passed whenever the Man of Steel faced a crisis her intelligence and fierce courage was a big part of what carried them through.
 Uncle Bernie said many a villain was imprisoned because of that wonderful partnership.

 He had never held much credence to that piece of the Superman history.
 In his entire association with Ms. Lane-Kent she always seemed like such a gracious old lady, waiting quietly whenever her husband came in for a check-up.
 So he had rigorously ignored the warning given to him by both his great uncle Bernie and father.